avaneev/biteopt/README.md

-is formulated as a sum of differences between bit values and continuous variables in the range [0; 1] - these differences can be used as usual constraints while binary value equality tolerance can be set to as low as 10<sup>-12/sup>.
+is formulated as a sum of differences between bit values and continuous variables in the range [0; 1] - these differences can be used as usual constraints while binary value equality tolerance can be set to as low as 10<sup>-12</sup>.

 ## Multi-Objective Optimization ##

 BiteOpt does not offer MOO "out of the box".
-However, BiteOpt can successfully solve MOO problems via direct hyper-volume optimization.
-This approach requires a hyper-volume tracker which keeps track of a certain number of improving solutions, and updates its state (and hyper-volume estimate) on each objective function evaluation (optcost).
-The approach is demonstrated in [fcmaes tutorial - quantumcomm.py](https://github.com/dietmarwo/fast-cma-es/blob/master/examples/esa2/quantumcomm.py).
+However, BiteOpt can successfully solve MOO problems via direct optimization of hypervolume of a set of points.
+This approach requires a hypervolume tracker which keeps track of a certain number of improving solutions, and updates its state (and hypervolume estimate) on each objective function evaluation (optcost).
+The approach is demonstrated in
+[fcmaes tutorial - quantumcomm.py](https://github.com/dietmarwo/fast-cma-es/blob/master/examples/esa2/quantumcomm.py).

 ## Convergence Proof ##